-Program Director and the faculty review each student record at mid-term and at the end of each quarter.
-Student who are below a GPA of 3.0 or are having behavioral or professional issues will be referred to the Pathologists' Assistant Academic Standards and Professional Review Committee.
+The Program Director performs an academic review at the end of each quarter.
+Students who are below a GPA of 3.0 or are having behavioral or professional issues will be referred to the Pathologists' Assistant Academic Standards and Professional Review Committee, with a recommendation of academic or professional probation and an action plan for remediation.